dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 ![](/uploads/bt-radio-final.jpg)

-I had a Panasonic RF-2400D, which is a fabulously simple audio device - it receives AM and FM radio.
+I have a[ Panasonic RF-2400D](https://www.amazon.com/gp/product/B00007KDX6/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=thermal002-20&linkId=9ee2ee294e170428dacc1eae53834905&language=en_US "Panasonic RF-2400D ") (I may earn a small commission from this link, thanks!), which is a fabulously simple audio device - it receives AM and FM radio.
 I wanted to use this for higher-quality audio that a pretty terrible portable Bluetooth speaker I had been using for watching TV.
 The proposal was to integrate a Bluetooth Apt-X Low Latency receiver (BT-Rx) into this radio.

 A few problems needed to be solved:

 * Find the line-out audio signal from the RF processing chip
 * Engineer a solution to multiplex the AM/FM signal and the line-out from the BT Rx to the audio amplifier.